 Based upon the integrated interpretation of the known geology and geophysics, the NV Gold technical team and Board Directors, consisting of Dr. Quinton Hennigh and Dr. Odin Christensen, are finalizing the fall drill program to test the potential identified deeper targets.
-The planned exploration drill program will initially include up to eight (8) RC drill holes, all to target a minimum depth of at least 300 m for a total program of approximately 2,400 m.
-Permitting for the drilling program is in progress, with a potential start date during the fall of 2020.
+The Phase 2 drill program consisted of nine (9) RC drill holes totalling 1859 m or 6100 ft.

 The various measured electrical and magnetic responses from a CSAMT survey are used to model the resistivity structure of the earth, which relates directly to the underlying geology.
 CSAMT is highly effective in the exploration of epithermal systems such as Slumber, and assists in identifying areas of silicification that develop within the structural conduits of hot-spring systems (places where mineralized veins might be found).

 CSAMT assists in the vertical geophysical mapping of a project in the 20-1000-m depth range.
 The prospective boiling zone, where high-grade mineralization can occur within an epithermal system, is commonly believed to exist at depths ranging from 300-500 m below the paleo-surface.
 The high-grade centers of low-sulfidation epithermal precious-metal deposits can be relatively small exploration targets, surrounded by much larger volumes of altered and geochemically anomalous rock, making precise drill targeting critical.